-This two-part commercial block building has facade alterations which possibly date from the early twentieth century, as its design details reflect both Late Victorian and Early Twentieth Century commercial influences.
-The hard-fired red brick second story has three windows - the two on either end have a single window with transom, while the central has a double-wide fixed sash with two transoms above.
+A two-part commercial block building with facade alterations possible dating from the early twentieth century, as the design details reflect both Late Victorian and Early Twentieth Century commercial influences.
+The hard-fired red brick second story has three windows -- the two on either end have a single window with transom, while the central has a double-wide fixed sash with two transoms above.
 The windows share a continuous stone sill and lintel of brick stretchers.
-A rectangular panel above is formed by a raised course of brick headers.
+A rectangular panel above is formed a raised course of brick headers.
 The cornice features corbelled brick brackets and stone coping.
 The storefront has a recessed entry door flanked by display windows with tall brick bulkheads.
 There is a cloth awning shading the display windows, and the transom has been closed down with wood panels.
 There is a secondary entry door on the north end leading to the second story.

 835 Massachusetts.
-(1886; altered 1935) Contributing
+(1886; altered 1935)